-According to the Polish law, taxpayers have the opportunity to submit tax returns and issue invoices in electronic form.
-For the purposes of electronic flow of both documents, the Polish Law provides specific provisions regarding requirements that must be met.
+According to Polish law, taxpayers have the opportunity to submit tax returns and issue invoices in electronic form.
+For the purposes of the electronic flow of both documents, the Polish Law provides specific provisions regarding requirements that must be met.

-Recently regulations regarding e -invoicing have been significantly simplified.
-The main conditions that need to be fulfilled in order to enjoy e -invoicing are as follows:
+Recently regulations regarding e-invoicing have been significantly simplified.
+The main conditions that need to be fulfilled in order to enjoy e-invoicing are as follows:

-The former condition is met, in particular in case of the use of electronic signatures or electronic data interchange (EDI).
+The former condition is met, in particular in the case of the use of electronic signatures or electronic data interchange (EDI).
 It should be noted that on the basis of individual tax rulings (unfortunately they are not binding for all taxpayers) sending invoices in PDF format may be acceptable by the tax authorities in the field of electronic invoicing as well.